Keftcha/web_radio_share/README.md

 ## How can I configure the project ?

-The project can be configured throught the `.env` file.
+The project must be configured throught the `.env` file.
 You have the `.env.tpl` file to help make your own configuration.